Great-Sun-Group/credex-core/docs/deploy/infrastructure_management.md

 - Terraform provisions Neo4j instances and applies the license.
 - A post-deployment configuration step updates the AWS Systems Manager Parameter Store with the actual Neo4j instance details.

+### Neo4j Access Management

+The deployment process manages several key components for secure Neo4j access:

+1. Neo4j Public Key:
+   - Purpose: Used for SSH access to the EC2 instances running Neo4j.
+   - Storage: AWS Systems Manager Parameter Store
+   - Usage in Terraform:
+     - Retrieved from SSM and used to create an EC2 Key Pair
+     - Associated with Neo4j EC2 instances for SSH access

+2. Neo4j Username and Password:
+   - Purpose: Used for authentication to the Neo4j database.
+   - Storage: Defined as separate variables for LedgerSpace and SearchSpace in AWS Systems Manager Parameter Store
+   - Usage in Terraform:
+     - Retrieved from SSM and used in the EC2 user data script to set up and configure the Neo4j database
+     - Separate credentials for LedgerSpace and SearchSpace instances

+3. Neo4j Bolt URL:
+   - Purpose: Used for connecting to the Neo4j database.
+   - Generation: Created during the deployment process, not set in advance
+   - Storage: AWS Systems Manager Parameter Store
+   - Usage:
+     - Not directly used in EC2 setup
+     - Retrieved from SSM for application configuration and database connections
+     - No need to store as environment secrets

+These components are managed securely through AWS Systems Manager Parameter Store, ensuring they are not exposed in the codebase while still allowing for automated deployment and secure access to Neo4j instances.

 ## Neo4j License Management

 We use a Neo4j Enterprise Startup Edition license with the following limitations: